Chris Smith (New Jersey politician)

 Christopher Henry Smith (born March 4, 1953) is an American politician serving as the U.S. representative for since 1981.
 Though it has taken various forms, his district has always been situated in central New Jersey.
 Currently, the district contains parts of Ocean and Monmouth counties.
 Smith is a member of the Republican Party, having switched from the Democratic Party in 1978.

+Smith has focused much of his career on promoting human rights abroad, including authoring the Victims of Trafficking and Violence Protection Act of 2000 and several follow-on laws.
+From 1993 to 2019, he was the top House Republican on the United States Commission on Security and Cooperation in Europe.
+He has used his leadership positions to author multiple pieces of legislation focused on human rights and conduct aggressive oversight of human rights abuses, actions that have earned him scorn from affected nations.

+Smith is the dean of New Jersey's congressional delegation.
 As of 2025, Smith is tied with Hal Rogers for being the longest currently serving member of the House of Representatives.

-Smith is the dean of New Jersey's congressional delegation and the longest-serving member of Congress in New Jersey's history.
-He has focused much of his career on promoting human rights abroad, including authoring the Victims of Trafficking and Violence Protection Act of 2000 and several follow-on laws.
-From 1993 to 2019, he was the top House Republican on the United States Commission on Security and Cooperation in Europe.
-He has used his leadership positions, including chairmanships, to author multiple pieces of legislation focused on human rights and conduct aggressive oversight of human rights abuses, actions that have earned him scorn from effected nations.

 Early life, education, and early career

 Smith was born in Rahway, New Jersey, on March 4, 1953.
 He attended St. Mary's High School in Perth Amboy, where he competed as a runner and wrestler.
+He graduated from there in 1971.

+He attended Worcester College (since renamed University of Worcester) in 1974.
+In 1975, he earned a B. S. at Trenton State College (since renamed as The College of New Jersey.

 After graduating with a B.A. in business administration from Trenton State College (now The College of New Jersey), Smith worked in his family's sporting goods business.
 In the 1976 election cycle, he managed the Democratic primary challenge of Steven Foley, an attorney and anti-abortion activist, against incumbent Senator Harrison A. Williams; Foley received about 15% of the vote, losing to Williams.
 He also ran to represent New Jersey's 19th legislative district as a delegate to the 1976 Democratic National Convention.
 Smith supported Ellen McCormack, the chair of the New York State Right to Life Party, for president of the United States and ran as a delegate pledged to support her candidacy.

 In 1978, Smith switched to the Republican Party, and became executive director of the New Jersey Right to Life Committee, a part-time role.

+In 1983, he bought a home in Herndon, Virginia, just outside Washington DC.
+According to an Observer article from 2008, he, “has lived in Virginia for most of that time” he has spent as a congressman.
+Politico says that Smith’s daughter, “obtained in-state tuition privileges at a prestigious Virginia university”.